tmtrademark/cheezcap/README.md

    OptionsArray = an array containing the values for the dropdown menu DefaultIndex = an integer identifying the item in the array that is the default value; if not specified,
                   the default is 0.
-   OptionsLabelsArray = if you want to seperate the labels from values, pass in an array with the labels matching indexes in the
+   OptionsLabelsArray = if you want to separate the labels from values, pass in an array with the labels matching indexes in the
    						OptionsArray
    ValidationCallback = optional custom validation callback (see example)